weareblahs/bus/README.md

 # bus?

 ...yes, that is the project name.
 Keep it simple.
+It's originally called "Is there any bus for this route near me?" but it's too long.

 # What's this?